tc39/notes/meetings/2020-06/june-1.md

 KM: I will take that no-body has joined the queue and that there are no objections.

-LBR: We need to coordinate someone to write a test for it.
+LEO: We need to coordinate someone to write a test for it.
 We have tests for the behavior you want to change.

 KM: yea we need but I did not bother doing that without consensus but I will do that